VinceDriesen/AMVR_Tracking/README.md

 [2] R. S. Xavier, Bruno, and Luiz, “Accuracy Analysis of Augmented Reality Markers for Visual Mapping and Localization,” Oct.
 2017, doi: https://doi.org/10.1109/wvc.2017.00020.

-[3] S. Poroykov, E. Radykova, and A. Mozgovoy, “Modeling ArUco markers images for accuracy analysis of their 3D pose estimation,” in *Proc.
-GraphiCon*, 2020, pp. 97–102.
-[Online].
-Available: [https://ceur-ws.org/Vol-2744/short14.pdf](https://ceur-ws.org/Vol-2744/short14.pdf)
+[3] A. Poroykov, P. Kalugin, S. Shitov, and I. Lapitskaya, “Modeling ArUco Markers Images for Accuracy Analysis of Their 3D Pose Estimation,” Proceedings of the 30th International Conference on Computer Graphics and Machine Vision (GraphiCon 2020).
+Part 2, pp. short14-1short14-7, Dec.
+2020, doi: https://doi.org/10.51130/graphicon-2020-2-4-14.
+‌

 [4] R. Sablatnig, C. Schmid, and M. Wimmer, “Improving marker-based tracking for augmented reality in underwater environments,” in *Proc.
 Eurographics Workshop on Graphics and Cultural Heritage*, 2018, pp. 21–30, doi: 10.2312/gch.20181337.